+In addition to our lead program D-PLEX100, our pipeline includes an early-stage Oncology program, OncoPLEX, PolyPid's lead intra-tumoral cancer therapy drug candidate.
+OncoPLEX utilizes PLEX technology to provide controlled local exposure to docetaxel, one of the most widely used chemotherapy agents, directly at the tumor site for few weeks to potentially reduce local tumor reoccurrence, the potential spreading of cancer cells, and ultimately improve the overall survival rate of cancer patients.
+Local delivery of drugs directly into the tumor site, especially in difficult to access tumors such as in the brain, may significantly improve the clinical outcome.

-In December 2020, we announced positive preclinical data from our new OncoPLEX intra-tumoral cancer therapy program.
-OncoPLEX utilizes our PLEX technology in the intra-operative tumor resection setting to provide prolonged and controlled exposure to docetaxel, one of the most widely used chemotherapy agents, within the tumor resected site, which is important to prevent the local tumor reoccurrence and the potential spreading of cancer cells.
-In a syngeneic mouse model for solid tumors of colon carcinoma using cancer cells highly resistant to docetaxel, a single local application of OncoPLEX at the intra-operative setting post tumor resection showed improved overall survival and significantly less tumor recurrence, and reduced systemic toxicity compared to the group treated with six subsequent cycles of systemic docetaxel treatment with 2-4 days gap between cycles.
-We intend to complete an IND package with additional preclinical studies in various solid tumor types, followed by the initiation of a Phase 1 clinical trial in 2022.
+In December 2020, we announced positive preclinical data in a syngeneic mouse model for solid tumors of colon carcinoma using cancer cells highly resistant to docetaxel.
+A single local application of OncoPLEX at the intra-operative setting post tumor resection showed improved overall survival and significantly less tumor recurrence, compared to the group treated with six subsequent cycles of systemic docetaxel treatment with 2-4 days gap between cycles.
+In addition, reduced systemic toxicity was demonstrated following the application of OncoPLEX compared to systemic docetaxel treatment.